uk-gov-mirror/hmcts.pcq-commons/README.md

 ## Usage

-Just include the library as your dependency and you will be to use the model, feign and util classes.
+Just include the library as your dependency and you will be able to use the model, feign and util classes.

 ## Building